Debbie Watson (actress): Television

 Watson got her start on television as a hopeful on Ted Mack and the Original Amateur Hour in 1963.
 She went on to star as the boy-struck teenage girl Karen Scott in the 1964 situation comedy television series Karen, the only portion of the largely unsuccessful 90 Bristol Court (which also included Harris Against the World and Tom, Dick and Mary) to last the entirety of the 1964-1965 season.
 She then appeared as Tammy Tarleton in the 1965 rural-themed sitcom TV series Tammy, with co-stars Denver Pyle and Frank McGrath.

 Watson had a role in Love, American Style in 1971 before retiring from acting.
 In 2003, she appeared in A&E's Biography episode of The Munsters.

 Film

 Watson's film appearances include the character of Marilyn Munster in Munster, Go Home! in 1966.
 The actress was a Universal Pictures starlet at the time, and the studio used Watson to replace Pat Priest, who had played Marilyn through most of The Munsters TV sitcom series.
 In 1967, Watson co-starred with Roddy McDowall in The Cool Ones, followed by Tammy and the Millionaire, which comprised four episodes of Tammy re-edited into a feature-length film.

 Personal life

-When Watson was 17 years old she married record producer-engineer Richard Sanford Orshoff, who was then 22.
+Aged 17, Watson married record producer-engineer Richard Sanford-Orshoff.